Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/general_purpose/python/the_lingo/basic/oop/paradigms/oop.md

 ## Special (Magic/dunder) Methods

-special methods allow us to emulate some built-in behaviour within python and it is also how we implement operator over-loading.
+special methods are methods that already exist and we can overide to perform specific tasks .They also allow us to emulate some built-in behaviour within python and it is also how we implement operator over-loading.

 - Examples of Operator overloading